POA in Pakistan

 A General Power of Attorney (Known as a Mukhtaar-nama aam) is given to an individual to represent the Litigant in its entirety.
 The Representative can hire lawyers, file appeals, buy and sell assets and property, and can overall represent the litigant in all general cases.

-The Executant / Principle who gives the General Power of Attorney can specify whether the General Power of Attorney is Revocable or Non-Revocable.
+The Executant/principal who gives the General Power of Attorney can specify whether the General Power of Attorney is Revocable or Non-Revocable.
 All of these terms and conditions must be mentioned on the Power of Attorney.

 Cancellation of Power of Attorney